Proton isovector helicity PDF at NNLO and the twist-3 moment $\tilde{d}_2$ from lattice QCD at physical quark masses: Quark helicity PDFs from LaMET

-Since the LaMET expansion does not work for the endpoint regions $x\to\{0,1\}$, it has been proposed to compliment the $x$-dependence through model fitting of the endpoint regions with SDF or OPE ~\cite{Ji:2022ezo,Holligan:2023rex}.
+Since the LaMET expansion does not work for the end point regions $x\to\{0,1\}$, it has been proposed to compliment the $x$-dependence through model fitting of the end point regions with SDF or OPE ~\cite{Ji:2022ezo,Holligan:2023rex}.
 In SDF analysis, the $x$-dependence of the PDFs are usually modeled by a functional form,

 where the $x^a$ and $(1-x)^b$ components come from the Regge behavior {and power counting rules}, while it is challenging to make the continuous function flexible enough to cover the actual $x$-dependence in the mid-$x$ region.
 The parameters $\{a,b\}$ and the continuous function model are all fitted to coordinate space lattice data $h(z^2,z\cdot P)$ at $z\ll \Lambda^{-1}_{\rm QCD}$, which is related to the $x$-dependent PDF through~\cite{Radyushkin:2017cyf,Ji:2017rah,Ma:2017pxb},